Mindfulness Retreats

 The "Gap" Between Thought

-Esoterically, the goal of mindfulness is to discover the "Gap" - the space between the ending of one thought and the beginning of the next.
-The esoteric fact is that this gap is believed to be your "True Nature" - a state of pure, unconditioned consciousness that is always present but usually obscured by mental noise.
+Esoterically, the goal of mindfulness is to discover the "Gap"-the space between the ending of one thought and the beginning of the next.
+The esoteric fact is that this gap is believed to be your "True Nature"-a state of pure, unconditioned consciousness that is always present but usually obscured by mental noise.

-Frequently Asked Questions
+Frequently Asked Questions about Mindfulness Retreats

 Many mindfulness retreats involve periods of silence, but they also include guided teaching and group sharing.